-Upon discovering the event, APW moved quickly to investigate and respond to the incident, assess the security of APW systems, and identify potentially affected individuals.
-Further, APW notified federal law enforcement regarding the event.
-APW is also working to implement additional safeguards and training to its employees.
+Upon discovering the event, the Bank moved quickly to investigate and respond to the incident, assess the security of Bank systems, and identify potentially affected individuals.
+Further, the Bank notified the Federal Deposit Insurance Corporation and the North Carolina Commissioner of Banking.
+The Bank is also working to implement additional safeguards and training to its employees.

-Additionally, APW is providing impacted individuals with guidance on how to better protect against identity theft and fraud.
-APW is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+Additionally, the Bank is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
+The Bank is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, information on protecting against tax fraud, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.

-APW is providing written notice of this incident to relevant state regulators, as necessary, and to the three major credit reporting agencies, Equifax, Experian, and TransUnion.
-APW is also notifying the U.S. Department of Health and Human Services
+The Bank is providing written notice of this incident to relevant state and federal regulators, as necessary, and to the three major credit reporting agencies, Equifax, Experian, and TransUnion.